codidact/qpixel/docker/README.md

 ```

 The system tests require a browser to be available (by default Firefox).
 Firefox is included in the uwsgi container if
-you use `Dockerfile.dev`.
-If you use `Dockerfile` then you will need to add the relevant browser yourself if you want
+you use `Dockerfile.dev`, otherwise you will need to install a browser.
-to be able to run the system tests.

 To run all of the tests (including the system tests):